PrismaticDevs/employee-tracker/README.md

 ## Installation

-Clone this repository into a directory.
+You must have Node.js and npm installed to run this application Clone this repository into a directory.
 Run npm install to download the required dependencies.

 ## Usage

-Clone this repository into a directory.
-Run npm install to download the required dependencies.
-Then run node index and answer the following prompts.
+Once you have cloned this repo and have run npm install, run node index and answer the following prompts.
+You can view all employees, add employees, update employee rolls, view roles, add roles, view departments and add departments.
+To exit the program, select "Exit".

 ## Contributors